shellkore/shellkore.github.io/_projects/Woof-or-Meow.md

 * A predict button which on clicking gives the result- woof(for dog) or meow(for cat).

 <p class="text-center">
-{% include button.html link="https://github.com/shellkore/woofOrMeow" text="Learn More" %}
+{% include button.html link="https://github.com/shellkore/woofOrMeow" text="View Code" %}
 </p>